dwarvesf/brainery/contributor/_index.md

 ---
 title: Contributors
 date: 2024-03-11
-description: This is our contributors page, where our core members, engineers, and community help to give hand to our research, our field notes, and this site: https://note.d.foundation/.
+description: "This is our contributors page, where our core members, engineers, and community help to give hand to our research, our field notes, and this site: https://note.d.foundation/."
 authors:
   - monotykamary
   - hnh